top of page

 Transfeminine bottom surgery.
 Orchidectomy is done to reduce male hormones in their bodies.
 It is much simpler then a hysterectomy.

 Vaginoplasty is the operation to construct a vagina. we use the tissue from the penis and invert it into pelvic area.
-The follow-up after a vaginoplasty involves using dilators to prevent the new vaginal opening from closing back up.

 If you are considering trans surgery, speak with us to discuss what operations might be best for you.